c0dingfun/Note-Collection/Async Programming/Async-Await-Summary.md

         tmpDir = ioService.DirectoryCreateTempDirectory(ic.DestDirDefault).FullName;

-        // Write each successfully received instrument config into the disk tasks.ForEach(async t =>  { // note: it's an aysnc lambda <<< needed because we want to use “await” to get the task.Result
+        // Write each successfully received instrument config into the disk tasks.ForEach(async t =>  { // note: it's an aysnc lambda <<< needed because we want to use "await" to get the task.Result

                 var result = await t; // >>> this will return the Task result